Skip to content

 By Benji ChapmanCo-Deputy Music Editor

-Like the separate and diverse heritages that Larry discusses in the two locations, their co-habitual musical histories also come together to form something new which is excitingly fresh and distinct.
+Like the separate and diverse heritages that Larry discusses in the two locations, their co-habitual musical histories also come together to form something new that is excitingly fresh and distinct.
 His music is inductively connected to the place of its creation, and meshes with Bristol in this sense.
 Larry recollects one of his first gigs in Bristol as a youngster, seeing Motörhead on the Bomber tour at St Pauls.
-Between details concerning the sound-system, he hazily calls back to a walk past Turbo Island before emerging in a pub run by a Rastafarian.
-"I've got lost many a time in Bristol...
-Dangerous times and funky times."
+Between details concerning the sound system, he hazily calls back to a walk past Turbo Island before emerging in a pub run by a Rastafarian.
+'I've got lost many a time in Bristol...
+Dangerous times and funky times.'

-Larry's music may be something he self-designates as "not to be taken too seriously," but he's keenly aware of the cultural identities which constitute its existence.
+Larry's music may be something he self-designates as 'not to be taken too seriously,' but he's keenly aware of the cultural identities that constitute its existence.
 After telling me a story about the time he nearly got the band kicked off a US talk show, fooled by the innocence of the band's gospel preacher choir, for excessive smoking and boozing he switches to a more serious tone.
-"We're kind of culturally re-appropriating a lot of black music as well.
-White musicians are asked to be very careful of that."
+'We're kind of culturally re-appropriating a lot of black music as well.
+White musicians are asked to be very careful of that.'
 I'm struck by how quickly Larry segues from joking to sincerity, but very tastefully he elaborates.
-"I've always been aware of it, basic racism in music.
+'I've always been aware of it, basic racism in music.
 I love Elvis and all that but he just nicked off Big Boy Crudup and people like that, and that's always been the story.
-Same with Led Zeppelin ripping of the blues."
+Same with Led Zeppelin ripping of the blues.'

 Alabama 3 @ O2 Academy | Benji Chapman